 The reefs of the Capes coast provide all manner of snorkelling and diving opportunities.
 The HMAS Swan wreck provides an excellent dive in Geographe Bay for suitably qualified divers.

-The historic Busselton Jetty, built over a 95-year period from 1865, is the longest wooden jetty in the southern hemisphere, stretching almost two kilometres into Geographe Bay.
+The historic Busselton Jetty, built over a 95 year period from 1865, is the longest wooden jetty in the southern hemisphere, stretching almost 2km into Geographe Bay.
 As well as being used by fishers and divers, it has a privately operated underwater observatory that enables non-diving sightseers to view the spectacular marine life beneath the jetty.

 Have a whale of a time

-In winter and spring, humpback and southern right whales make their way through Ngari Capes on their annual migration and blue whales, the largest living animals on Earth, frequent Geographe Bay, particularly during November.
+In winter and spring humpback and southern right whales make their way through Ngari Capes on their annual migration.
+Blue whales, the largest living animals on Earth, frequent Geographe Bay, particularly during November.

 A number of operators are licensed to offer whale-watching boat tours.
 They depart from Flinders and Geographe bays, but you can see these magnificent creatures without stepping off dry land.
 Cape Naturaliste, Sugar Loaf Rock, Conto Spring and Cape Leeuwin in the adjacent Leeuwin-Naturaliste National Park are just some of the many good vantage points.